telerik/ajax-docs/controls/htmlchart/design-time/configuration-wizard.md

 ![htmlchart-design-time-available-data-fields-new](images/htmlchart-design-time-available-data-fields-new.png)

-If you want to build a simple or static chart, you can choose to not set a data source and simply add itemsto the series in the Series Item collection editor below.
-Once again, the Configuration Wizardonly shows properties that are relevant to the type of chart you selected.
+If you want to build a simple or static chart, you can choose to not set a data source and simply add items to the series in the Series Item collection editor below.
+Once again, the Configuration Wizard only shows properties that are relevant to the type of chart you selected.

 >note The Configuration Wizard doesn't override already defined series.
 That being said, in order to switch to a	different chart type, you must initially remove the inconsistent series and then add the new one.
 This is done to prevent data loss.
 Having a Configuration Wizard does not mean that everything will be set	(or modified) by it, because this would make it very restrictive and unusable.

 ## X-Axis

-You can configure the x-axis of the chart on the next tab - XAxis (**Figure 5**).The Configuration Wizard exposes the most common properties of the axis (even though setting them is notnecessary in most cases - the chart will adjust itself to the data).
-The right side of the XAxis tabfeatures an Axis Items collection editor that lets you add static x-axis items.
+You can configure the x-axis of the chart on the next tab - XAxis (**Figure 5**).The Configuration Wizard exposes the most common properties of the axis (even though setting them is not necessary in most cases - the chart will adjust itself to the data).
+The right side of the XAxis tab features an Axis Items collection editor that lets you add static x-axis items.
 >caption Figure 5: The XAxis tab of the Configuration Wizard lets you set common x-axis properties or	add static axis items.

 ![htmlchart-design-time-x-axis-configurator](images/htmlchart-design-time-x-axis-configurator.png)